Merkel defends Iran deal, multilateralism but Pence resists

 “Disarmament is something that concerns us all, and we would of course be glad if such negotiations were conducted not just between the United States ... and Russia, but also with China,” she said.

-Merkel also defended Germany’s progress in fulfilling NATO guidelines for countries to move toward spending 2 percent of gross domestic product on defense by 2024, which have been criticized as too slow.
-And overall, she rejected the idea of go-it-alone foreign policy.
+Merkel also defended Germany’s progress in fulfilling NATO guidelines for countries to move toward spending 2 percent of their gross domestic product on defense by 2024, which has been criticized as too slow.
+And overall, she rejected the idea of a go-it-alone foreign policy.

-She said it is better to “put yourself in the other’s shoes ... and see whether we can get win-win solutions together.”
+She said it’s better to “put yourself in the other’s shoes ... and see whether we can get win-win solutions together.”

 Pence stuck to the U.S. line that the 2 percent NATO guideline is a strict commitment rather than a target, saying while more alliance members have met the criteria, “the truth is, many of our NATO allies still need to do more.”

-He also reiterated American opposition to the joint German-Russian Nord Stream 2 pipeline project, which Washington is concerned will make Europe overly reliant on Russian gas.
+He also reiterated American opposition to the joint German-Russian Nord Stream 2 pipeline project, which Washington fears will make Europe overly reliant on Russian gas.

 “The United States commends all our European partners who’ve taken a strong stand against Nord Stream 2,” he said.
 “And we commend others to do that same.”